amandoabreu/amandoabreu.github.io/_posts/2020-28-12-adam-neumann-genius-or-madman.md

 > while the hubris and recklessness of ousted CEO Adam Neumaan will be studied in business schools for years to come.

-The thing about Neumann is that he doesn't strike me as being clueless about his abilities or the future of WeWork.
-I believe this was carefully planned and that he's a bigger genius than the media is making him seem.
-He played the entire VC system and the world.
+The thing about Neumann, is that I feel he simply played the entire world.
+He gave everyone exactly what they wanted, but it's not like he was a naïve little boy.
+He knew exactly what he wanted to get out of it, and he sure did.